avi12/web-ext-deploy/README.md

 ### Additional arguments for the `.env` mode:

 - `--verbose` boolean?
-  If specified, the steps of every store will be logged to the console.
+  If specified, the steps of every store will be logged to the console

+- `--auto-fetch-cookies` boolean?
+  If specified, cookies will be automatically refreshed when they expire mid-deployment (Opera only) Playwright will be auto-installed if needed

 - `--publish-only` `Array<"chrome" | "firefox" | "edge" | "opera">`?
   If specified, for each specified store that has an `.env` file, it will be deployed